LouSyriany/DBD-Roulette/README.md

 # DBD-Roulette

-A simple tool made with Unity for picking randomly Character, items and addons in Dead By Daylight.
+A simple tool made with Unity for picking randomly Character, items and addons in Dead By Daylight[^1].

+[^1]: Images are obtained from the [Dead by Daylight wiki](https://deadbydaylight.wiki.gg/wiki/Dead_by_Daylight_Wiki).

 ![](Documentation~/DBDRoulette-Main.PNG)